kdrag0n/safetynet-fix/README.md

 Android versions 7–12 are supported, including OEM skins such as Samsung One UI and MIUI. **This is a Riru module, so Riru must be installed in order for it to work.**

+## Installation

+Download and install the latest release from [GitHub Releases](https://github.com/kdrag0n/safetynet-fix/releases).
+The module must be installed using Magisk Manager, not TWRP or any other custom recovery.

+Always make sure you have the **latest version of the module** installed before reporting any issues.

 ## How does it work?

 Google Play Services opportunistically uses hardware-backed attestation to enforce SafetyNet security (since January 12, 2021), and enforces its usage based on the device model name (since September 2, 2021).